Akarshjha03/JavaWebEclipse/Readme.md

 </p>

 - **JAVA**: It is the language used for this web development.
+- **Eclipse IDE**: Integrated Development Environment for Java and web development.
 - **JDBC**: Java Database Connectivity for managing database interactions.
 - **MySQL**: Relational database management system for storing data.
 - **Maven**: Build automation tool for managing dependencies and project structure.